numbbo/coco/docs/coco-doc/source/index.rst

 it has been bound to be at least :math:`k+1`, where |k| is the number of evaluations in this unsuccessful run.
-The number of defined runtime values depends on the budget the algorithm has been explored.
+The number of defined runtime values depends on the budget the algorithm has explored.
-Therefore, larger budgets are preferable --- however they should not come at the expense of abandoning reasonable termination conditions, but rather by introducing restarts.
+Therefore, larger budgets are preferable --- however they should not come at the expense of abandoning reasonable termination conditions.
+Instead, restarts should be done.

 .. [#] Note the use of the term *problem* in two meanings: as the problem the algorithm is benchmarked on, |p|, and as the problem, |pt|, an algorithm can